 LASIK technology went through a rigorous review process prior to being approved by the FDA.
 At Pacific Vision Institute, we are proud to have become the premier vision correction center in San Francisco – the clinic where other eye doctors come for their own treatment.

 The next great advancement in LASIK technology was the development of wavefront-guided, or custom LASIK.
 With digital optic mapping, the larger individual eye imperfections that led to nearsightedness, farsightedness, and astigmatism were revealed fully, along with smaller imperfections, called “higher order aberrations.”
 These eye imperfections include:

 With wavefront technology, the surgeon maps the unique eye structure of each eye for each patient.
-During the LASIK procedure, the map is downloaded to a precision laser system.
+During the LASIK procedure in our San Francisco office, the map is downloaded to a precision laser system.
 The laser treatment profile is based on the digital mapping, for a high degree of accuracy in treatment.
 This approach is typically called custom LASIK or wavefront-guided LASIK.

 All-laser LASIK allowed for an unprecedented level of precision, accuracy, and safety.
 Over a million all-laser LASIK procedures have been performed worldwide.
 LASIK surgeons who were not using this technology for their patients have been left behind.
 The best San Francisco LASIK surgeons employ this groundbreaking treatment in vision correction.
 In San Francisco, where the population is driven by excellence and powered by technology, patients expect a treatment with the most advanced medical technology.

 Patients considering LASIK soon heard about the superior results achieved with all laser LASIK, seeking out eye surgeons who employed this technology.
 Most recently, the new generations of all laser LASIK technology were introduced to restore vision to patients with myopia, hyperopia, and astigmatism, with less need to “touch up” surgery after LASIK.